Malikkkz19/Malikkkz19/README.md

 Hi, I'm Malik 👋
 I have "excellent" knowledge in backend development on Java.
 In general worked with monolitic, microservice and serverless arthitectures.
 Big part of my acitities is open-source.

-KEY POINTS
-creator and author of romankh3 telegram channel.
-Subscribe to recieve messages about my open-source activities.
-Write posts about software development.
-Improving my algorithms skiils on leetcode

 🛠 TECHNICAL STACK
 BACK-END
 Java/Kotlin//COBOL languages